-Theoretically, MDX believes that having drivers briefly cross to the opposite side of the road as they pass under the expressway overpass — as in jolly ol’ England — will reduce traffic headaches and “collision points by eliminating left turns that cars would take in a traditional intersection.”
+Theoretically, MDX believes that having drivers briefly cross to the opposite side of the road as they pass under the expressway overpass — as in jolly ol’ England — will reduce traffic headaches and “collision points by eliminating left turns cars would take in a traditional intersection.”

-Try convincing skeptical Miami drivers that the plan holds water (as well as our streets do after summer rains.)
+Try convincing skeptical Miami drivers that plan holds water (as well as our streets do after summer rains.)

 Sample comments on the thread of the video MDX posted on its Facebook page: